zedif/julia-introduction/episodes/05-modules.md

 end
 ```

-Unlike in Python, a file can contain multiple modules, so module name and file
-name do not have to fit in any way to one another.
+Unlike in Python, a file can contain multiple modules, so module name and file name do not have to match.

-But, for examples sake, we will put the actual contents of our module in another
+But, for this example, we will put the actual contents of our module in another file.
-file.
-We create an empty file `vectors.jl` in the same folder and include it
-using the `include` function in our module, so that `main.jl` will look as
+We create an empty file `vectors.jl` in the same folder and include it using the `include` function in our module, so that `main.jl` will look as follows:
-follows:

 ```julia
 module OurVectors